-Size

-Most nodules that are small in size are not cancer.
+Size Most small nodules are not cancer.
 If you have a nodule and you are at high risk for lung cancer, you may be asked to come back in a year or sooner for another screening test just to make sure it hasn't changed.
 Smaller nodules are usually managed in this way, while larger nodules may need more testing.
-Nodule size may be listed as centimeters or millimeters, as shown below.

-Consistency

-When a nodule is solid, it is called a solid nodule.
-If it is hazy with no solid parts, it is called a non-solid nodule or a ground glass nodule (GGN) because it looks like ground glass.
-In some cases, a nodule may have a solid part of it with a hazy part around it.
-These are called part-solid or semi-solid nodules.
+Nodule size may be listed in centimeters or millimeters, as shown above.
+Consistency When a nodule is solid, it is called a solid nodule.
+In some cases, a nodule may have a solid part with a hazy part around it.
+These are called part-solid or semi-solid.
+Nodules that are hazy with no solid parts are called non-solid or ground glass nodules (GGN) because they look like ground glass.

-What Next
+What's Next?

-Nodules that are large, look suspicious, or have changed over time will need more tests or a biopsy.
+More tests or a biopsy will be needed if nodules are large, look suspicious, or change over time.
 Your healthcare team can help you choose your best next step.
 Always contact your healthcare team if you have questions or concerns about your plan.